-Lucy recommends a LGBTQIA+ focused book for teens.
+Lucy recommends LGBTQIA+ focused books for teens.
 A great way to get ideas for new titles.
 Books highlighted in this series will be available from AADL and Overdrive.

-The Greatest Thing is recommended for ages 12 and up.
+The Wicked Bargain is recommended for age 13 and up.

 This discussion series celebrates Native American authors and books, across genres, across time, and across the continent.

-This month, watch AADL staff for a discussion of There, There by Tommy Orange.
+This month, watch AADL staff for a discussion of Sweetgrass Burning: Stories From The Rez by Barbara Robidoux.